This post may contain affiliate links, which help keep this content free. (Full disclosure)

-The basic ingredients to make easy creamed spinach are – not surprisingly! – spinach and either milk or cream.
-Other popular additions to creamed spinach include garlic, Parmesan or other cheeses, nutmeg and various herbs.
+Creamed spinach is a classic steakhouse side dish that’s also popular for the holidays.
+The basic ingredients to make easy creamed spinach are spinach and either milk or cream.
+Other popular additions for creamy spinach include garlic, Parmesan, cream cheese, nutmeg, and various herbs.

 What Does Creamed Spinach Taste Like?

 The best creamed spinach recipe should taste rich, creamy, and cheesy!
 Even if you are not a huge fan of spinach, these aspects make it totally delicious.

 Why This Is My Best Creamed Spinach Recipe

 - 6 simple ingredients (plus salt & pepper)

 - Healthy side dish for holiday dinners or weeknight meals